 You can hold both government (municipal, provincial, and federal) and corporate bonds in your TFSA.
 Unlike GICs, bonds have the benefit of providing you with periodic payments throughout the term, rather than waiting until it matures to pay you in a single lump sum.
 Government bonds are less risky investments than corporate bonds, however, their rate of return is also less.
 Bonds, if held to maturity, are considered to be relatively safe investments compared to stocks.
 You can generally find a bond with a term to maturity that matches the time horizon of your financial goal.

 Stocks are one of the riskier types of investments to have in your TFSA.
-Because they are riskier, the potential return is much higher than that of a savings account, for instance.
-Investing in stocks is much like how you would do it normally, except if it’s done in your TFSA, your capital gains aren’t taxable—which means that if your investment doubles in value, you get to keep all of the profit.
+Because of this, the potential return is much higher than that of a savings account, for instance.
+Keeping stocks in a TFSA is much like how you would invest normally, except your capital gains aren’t taxable—which means that if your investment doubles in value, you get to keep all of the profit.

 In order for your shares to be considered qualified investments, the stocks you invest in must be listed on a designated stock exchange, such as the Toronto Stock Exchange, the TSX Venture Exchange, the New York Stock Exchange, and Nasdaq.
 The Canadian Department of Finance has a list of more than 40 stock exchanges around the world.
 It’s a good idea to check that the stocks you want to invest in are listed on one of these exchanges before actually purchasing them.

 If you’re invested in dividend-paying foreign stocks, note that you might have to pay a withholding tax on the dividend you receive.
 The reason is that many countries impose a tax on the dividends they pay to foreign investors.
 This tax rate can vary from country to country, but for American divided-paying stocks, that rate is 15%.